 Post-modern physics is revolutionalizing our understanding of inertia in such a subtle manner that it is important that I write this article about the difference between the experience of inertia and the sensation of inertia.

-What I want to discuss in this great scientific article about the distinction between the experience and the sensation of inertia is a cornerstone discovery that has led to the new understanding of the absolute nature of the universe.
+So, what I want to discuss in this great scientific article about the distinction between the experience and the sensation of inertia is a cornerstone discovery that has led to the new understanding of the absolute nature of the universe.

 In fact, what I want to discuss with you in this scientific article is a profound wisdom hidden in the operations of the universe that it will take only the eyes that can see into the metaphysical to see and understand this profound wisdom about inertia that I speak of.